Moonshine: Tests

+Alcohols

+The Lucas test in alcohols is a test to differentiate between primary, secondary, and tertiary alcohols.
+It can be used to detect the levels of fusel alcohols.

+Strength

 A quick estimate of the alcoholic strength, or proof, of the distillate (the ratio of alcohol to water) is often achieved by shaking a clear container of the distillate.
 Large bubbles with a short duration indicate a higher alcohol content, while smaller bubbles that disappear more slowly indicate lower alcohol content.

 A more reliable method is to use an alcoholmeter or hydrometer.
-A hydrometer is used during and after the fermentation process to determine the potential alcohol percent of the moonshine, whereas an alcoholmeter is used after the product has been distilled to determine the volume percent or proof.
+A hydrometer is used during and after the fermentation process to determine the potential alcohol percentage of the moonshine, whereas an alcoholmeter is used after the product has been distilled to determine the volume percent or proof.

-Myth
+Misconceptions

 A common folk test for the quality of moonshine was to pour a small quantity of it into a spoon and set it on fire.
 The theory was that a safe distillate burns with a blue flame, but a tainted distillate burns with a yellow flame.
 Practitioners of this simple test also held that if a radiator coil had been used as a condenser, then there would be lead in the distillate, which would give a reddish flame.
-This led to the mnemonic, "Lead burns red and makes you dead." or "Red means dead."
+This led to the mnemonic, "Lead burns red and makes you dead," or simply, "Red means dead."

 Legality

-Manufacturing of spirits through distilling, fractional crystallization, etc, outside a registered distillery is illegal in many countries.
+Manufacturing of spirits through distilling, fractional crystallization, etc. outside a registered distillery is illegal in many countries.

+USA

+Currently in the United States, there are four states that allow the production of moonshine for personal consumption (Alaska, Arizona, Massachusetts, and Missouri).
+Additionally, North Dakota law permits the production of moonshine for personal consumption up to the federally legal amount—which is zero gallons; entailing that production of any amount is illegal.

+Society and culture

+Popular offerings for the Maya deity and folk saint Maximón include money, tobacco, and moonshine.